What Is a Cyberattack? Cyberattack Types & How to Prevent

 Password attacks

 Malicious users can control and manipulate your system by accessing your passwords.
-Password attackers use brute force attacks to try all possible variants to guess passwords.
+Password attackers use brute force password attacks to try all possible variants to guess passwords.
 They use a combination of information to obtain unencrypted passwords.

 MitM (man-in-the middle) attacks